Nicko304/Workday-Shift-Entering/README.md

 # Disclaimers

-- This project is not complete and currently only supports entering one shift per run of the program and may contain bugs.
+- This project is incomplete so it currently only supports entering one shift per run of the program and may contain bugs.
 - There is also a lack of user testing so please read the prompts carefully when running the program to reduce errors.